 There have been pubs on this site stretching back to the 13C.
 The current building was rebuilt as part of The Exchange in the 1740s.
-Bristol's first mail coach set out from here in 1784 when John Palmer of Bath signed a contract with the Postmaster General to trial the delivery of mail to London.
+Bristol's first mail coach set out from here in 1784 when John Palmer of Bath signed a contract with the Postmaster General to trial the delivery of mail to London. e 13C. ge in 1784

-10 The White Lion
+110 The White Lion